vickycxc/hello-world/README.md

 i learn this.

-ajr is only from ALlah
+ajr is only from Allah